qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 Along with the aforementioned :guilabel:`Output folder` entry, the :guilabel:`General` block contains parameters for setting the default rendering style for output layers (that is, layers generated by using algorithms from any of the framework GUI components).
-Just create the style you want using QGIS, save it to a file, and then enter the path to that file in the settings so the algorithms can use it.
-Whenever a layer is loaded by SEXTANTE and added to the QGIS canvas, it will be rendered with that style.
+Just create the style you want using |qg|, save it to a file, and then enter the path to that file in the settings so the algorithms can use it.
+Whenever a layer is loaded by SEXTANTE and added to the |qg| canvas, it will be rendered with that style.

 Rendering styles can be configured individually for each algorithm and each one